kwynncom/code-fragments/shortwave/README.md

 Plan of attack:

+This may be hopeless without filtering for the carrier.

+I think my calculations are correct.

 The absolute value of the numbers gets smaller as time passes.
 Given that I only care about 1 second intervals, take the minimum value within that second and then calculate around that.